 On the night of the explosion, Walker Partners recognized that our friends in West needed us at a desperate time.
 We know West, and we knew that if the State did not appropriate the funds necessary to rebuild in 2013, the next opportunity for funding would not occur until the Legislature reconvened in another two years.
 We deployed our efforts swiftly and efficiently to ensure that West was poised for prosperity after the tragedy.

 Within five working days, Walker Partners assessed the destruction, prepared schematic plans, cost estimates, and budgets for the entire capital reconstruction program.
 The plans and estimates have been the basis for the State’s appropriation and all of FEMA’s funding.
 To date, these budgets have proven to be very accurate, which has allowed West to realize all the benefits of the Projects as they were originally envisioned.

 Walker Partners’ humble leadership and selfless service, coupled with West’s tenacity and self-reliance, has proven to be a winning combination throughout this hardship.
 Our mutual trust and respect will guide us through the final phases of redevelopment while the citizens of West rebuild their homes, lives, and outlook for the future.

-The City of West has spent the last seven years rebuilding after a tragic fertilizer plant explosion.
+The City of West has spent years rebuilding after a tragic fertilizer plant explosion.
 They not only faced the grief of lives lost, serious injuries, and damages to schools and businesses, but they also had to quickly repair their water system that suffered major damages in the explosion.
 As their partner, we helped secure the needed funding and formulated a plan to quickly rebuild their infrastructure.

 completion date: 2018